-Popery is the most dreadful Machine, the utmost Stretch of human Politicks, that ever was invented amongst Men, to aggrandize and enrich the Clerey, to oppress and enslave the Laity.
-All its Doctrines, all its Views, all its Artifices, are calculated culated for the fole Advantage of the Priests, and the Destruction of the People, at the Expence of Virtue, good Government, common Sense, and the Gospel.
-It is an open Conspiracy of the Ecclefiasticks against all the rest of Mankind, to rob them of their Estates, of their Consciences, and their Senses: and to make them the Dupes and tame Vaffals of fawcy and ambitious Pedants.
-Look into their Doctrines and their Practices, and see whether you can find the least Appearance of Honour, Morality, common Honesty, or Religion, in them; or any thing but Pride, Hypocrify, Fraud, Tyranny, and Domination.
-What do they mean by the Power of the Keys, of Binding and Loofing, of Excommunication, of their being Mediators and Interceffors between God and you; what do they mean by their pardoning Sins, and having the fole Power of giving the Sacraments, which they tell you are necessary to Salvation: what, by their Doctrines about Purgatory; but to persuade you, if you are foolish enough to believe them, that your future Happiness and Misery depend upon them?
-And then they well know that you will give the most that you have in this World, to be secure in the next.
+Popery is the most dreadful machine, the utmost stretch of human politicks, that ever was invented amongst men, to aggrandize and enrich the clergy, to oppress and enslave the laity.
+All its doctrines, all its views, all its artifices, are calculated for the sole advantage of the priests, and the destruction of the people, at the expence of virtue, good government, common sense, and the gospel.
+It is an open conspiracy of the ecclesiasticks against all the rest of mankind, to rob them of their estates, of their consciences, and their senses; and to make them the dupes and tame vassals of saucy and ambitious pedants.
+Look into their doctrines and their practices, and see whether you can find the least appearance of honour, morality, common honesty, or religion, in them; or any thing but pride, hypocrisy, fraud, tyranny, and domination.
+What do they mean by the power of the keys, binding and loosing, of excommunication, of their being mediators and intercessors between God and you; what do they mean by their pardoning sins, and having the sole power of giving the sacraments, which they tell you are necessary to salvation; what, by their doctrines about purgatory; but to persuade you, if you are foolish enough to believe them, that your future happiness and misery depend upon them? and then they well know that you will give the most that you have in this world, to be secure in the next.

-What do they intend by telling you that Bishops are of Divine Institution; by the Power of Ordination; and that they can alone make one another?
-What, by the Indelible Character; by Uninterrupted Succession from the Apostles; by their being able to give the Holy Ghost, and having it themselves; but to create Reverence to their Persons, Submission to their Authority, and to render themselves independent on the Civil Government?
-And then they know that the Civil Government will will be dependent on them.
-What Purpoles does it serve, to make you believe that Tythes (which they hold by Laws of your making) are of Divine Institution: that it is Sacrilege to resume Lands or Donations, once given to the Clergy, and that they can never afterwards be alienated; but conflantly to increase their Riches, and consequently their Power and Dependence, till by the natural Course of Things they come to be possessed of All?
-What do they mean by their Holy Water, their Extreme Unction, their Exorcisms, their Consecration of Churches and Church-yards, and their absurd Notion of Transubstantiation, but to gain Adoration to the prieftly Character, as if he was able by a few canting Words to change the Nature of Things, bless dead Earth and Walls, and make a God out of a Meal?
-Why so many Monasteries and Nunneries, so many religious Orders of Men and Women, so many Fraternities, Colleges, and Societies of different Kinds, but to engage great Numbers of young People and potent Families in their Interest?
-Why so many antick Garbs, so many rich Vestments, so many gaudy Shrines, so many decked Images, used in their Worship, and fo much pompous Devotion?
-Why Organs and to much Mulick, fo many Singing-Men and Singing-Boys, but to attract the Eyes and Ears, and to amuse the Understandings of the gaping Herd, to make them forget their Senfes, and the plain natural Religion of the Gospel, and to engage Men and Ladies of Pleafure in the Interests of so agreeable a Devotion?
+What do they intend by telling you that bishops are of divine institution; by the power of ordination; and that they can alone make one another?
+What, by the indelible character; by uninterrupted succession from the apostles; by their being able to give the Holy Ghost, and having it themselves; but to create reverence to their persons, submission to their authority, and to render themselves independent of the civil government?
+And then they know that the civil government will be dependent on them.
+What purpose does it serve, to make you believe that tithes (which they hold by laws of your making) are of divine institution; that it is sacrilege to resume lands or donations, once given to the clergy, and that they can never afterwards be alienated; but constantly to increase their riches, and consequently their power and dependence, till by the natural course of things they come to be possessed of all?
+What do they mean by their holy water, their extreme unction, their exorcisms, their consecration of churches and church-yards, and their absurd notion of transubstantiation, but to gain adoration to the priestly character, as if he was able by a few canting words to change the nature of things, bless dead earth and walls, and make a god out of a meal?
+Why so many monasteries and nunneries, so many religious orders of men and women, so many fraternities, colleges, and societies of different kinds, but to engage great numbers of young people and potent families in their interest?
+Why so many antick garbs, so many rich vestments, so many gaudy shrines, so many decked images, used in their worship, and so much pompous devotion?
+Why organs and so much musick, so many singing-men, and singing-boys, but to attract the eyes and ears, and to amuse the understandings of the gaping herd, to make them forget their senses, and the plain natural religion of the gospel, and to engage men and ladies of pleasure in the interests of so agreeable a devotion.